Asymptotic state transformations of continuous variable resources: Introduction

-Since exact computations of asymptotic transformation rates are often challenging, it is important to bound them.
-In finite-dimensional resource theories, this is possible using the following inequality: if $G$ is a resource monotone, i.e., a function from quantum states to the set of nonnegative real numbers that does not increase under free operations, the inequality $R(\rho\!\to\!\sigma)\leq \frac{G(\rho)}{G(\sigma)}$ holds if $G$ is (i)~additive on multiple copies of a state, and (ii)~asymptotically continuous~\cite{Vidal2000, Donald2002, Horodecki2001, Synak2006} (see also~\cite[Section~VI.A.5]{quantum-resource-theories-review}).
+Since exact computations of asymptotic transformation rates are often challenging, it is important to \tcb{establish rigorous bounds on} them.
+In finite-dimensional resource theories, \tcb{it is possible do so as follows}: if $G$ is a resource monotone, i.e., a function from quantum states to the set of nonnegative real numbers that does not increase under free operations, the inequality $R(\rho\!\to\!\sigma)\leq \frac{G(\rho)}{G(\sigma)}$ holds if $G$ is (i)~additive on multiple copies of a state, and (ii)~asymptotically continuous~\cite{Vidal2000, Horodecki2000, Donald2002, Horodecki2001, Synak2006} (see also~\cite[Section~VI.A.5]{quantum-resource-theories-review}).
 Property~(i) can be enforced by regularization~\cite[Section~VI.A.4]{quantum-resource-theories-review}, and~(ii) turns out to hold for many monotones in finite-dimensional systems.
-For infinite-dimensional resource theories, this approach is however not viable, because the conventional definition of asymptotic continuity, which involves the dimension $d$ of the underlying Hilbert space, becomes meaningless.
+For infinite-dimensional resource theories, this approach is however not viable, because the conventional definition of asymptotic continuity, which involves the dimension $d$ of the underlying Hilbert space, becomes meaningless. \tcb{And indeed, in infinite dimensions many monotones --- especially those based on entropic quantities --- are discontinuous everywhere~\cite{Wehrl-convergence, Wehrl, Eisert2002}.

-Infinite-dimensional quantum systems, especially those in the form of quantum harmonic oscillators, are however ubiquitous in physics.
-The common harmonic approximation of physical systems close to equilibrium and the optical modes that underlie the flourishing field of continuous-variable (CV) quantum technologies~\cite{Braunstein-review, CERF, weedbrook12} are prime examples.
-In the CV setting many monotones -- especially those based on entropic quantities -- are discontinuous everywhere.
 A weaker version of asymptotic continuity can be restored by imposing an energy constraint~\cite{Shirokov-AFW-1, Shirokov-AFW-2, Shirokov-AFW-3, Eisert2002}, yet doing so still does not result in any bound on the transformation rates, because the free operations employed are a priori \emph{not} required to be (uniformly) energy-constrained.
+Due to this seemingly merely technical complication, we are not aware of any general technique to upper bound asymptotic transformation rates in infinite-dimensional quantum resource theories prior to our work.
+We dub this state of affairs the ``asymptotic continuity catastrophe''.}

+\tcb{This situation is particularly undesirable because infinite-dimensional systems, especially quantum harmonic oscillators, are ubiquitous in physics, and --- as suggested by quantum field theory --- perhaps fundamental.
+The optical modes that underlie the flourishing field of continuous variable (CV) quantum technologies~\cite{Braunstein-review, CERF, weedbrook12} are a prime example, but harmonic oscillators appear whenever the behavior of a physical system close to equilibrium is approximated to second order.}